-President Trump stated that he is terminating country exemptions and product exclusions for the Section 232 steel and aluminum tariffs because such measures "undermine" the tariffs' objectives, such as achieving U.S. domestic capacity utilization rate targets, and "threaten to impair" U.S. national security.
-Among the reasons President Trump cited were increased U.S. steel and aluminum imports from exempted countries, concerns about other countries legally or illegally avoiding tariffs by investing in and exporting through exempted countries (sometimes called "transshipment"), and product exclusions granted to a "significant volume of imports."
+President Trump stated that he terminated country exemptions and product exclusions for steel and aluminum tariffs because such measures "undermine" the tariffs' objectives, such as achieving U.S. capacity utilization rate targets.
+President Trump also cited concerns about increased U.S. steel and aluminum imports from exempted countries, other countries legally or illegally avoiding tariffs by investing in and exporting through exempted countries (sometimes called "transshipment"), and product exclusions granted to a "significant volume of imports."
 In the proclamation on steel imports, President Trump claimed a lack of "sufficient action" by exempted partners "to address non-market excess capacity caused primarily by China, or sufficient cooperation ... on issues like trade remedies and customs matters or monitoring bilateral steel trade."

-The February 2025 proclamations may significantly expand the scope of derivative steel and aluminum articles subject to the Section 232 tariffs (see Table 1).
+The February 2025 proclamations significantly expanded the scope of derivative steel and aluminum articles subject to the Section 232 tariffs (see Table 1).
 According to 2024 data from the U.S. Census Bureau, the 2020 Proclamation covered derivative products worth \$457 million in U.S. imports (not accounting for country exemptions or product exclusions), while the February 2025 proclamations list derivative products worth \$150 billion in U.S. imports.
-Tariffs apply only to the steel or aluminum content of derivative products and do not apply to derivative products processed abroad using steel or aluminum originally "melted and poured" (steel) or "smelted and cast" (aluminum) in the United States.
+For most derivative products, tariffs apply only to the steel or aluminum content and do not apply to derivative products processed abroad using steel or aluminum originally "melted and poured" (steel) or "smelted and cast" (aluminum) in the United States.
 U.S. Customs and Border Protection (CBP) has issued instructions on reporting steel and aluminum content in derivative products.
+A good can be subject to both steel tariffs and aluminum tariffs.
+Section 232 tariffs are applied in addition to:

-The Section 232 tariffs apply in addition to most-favored nation (MFN) tariffs, which are imposed on goods from trading partners without a U.S. free trade agreement.
-The tariffs are also in addition to other U.S. duties imposed as trade remedies, or under the International Emergency Economic Powers Act or Section 301 of the Trade Act of 1974.
+- Most-favored nation (MFN) tariffs, which are imposed on goods from trading partners without a U.S. free trade agreement (FTA) or which do not meet FTA rules; - Trade remedies;